 I like the balance of information and activity in the Christian Kids Explore science series.
 Rather than books for specific grade levels, this series has five books that can be used with children spanning at least four grade levels.

 All five books are divided into a number of units, with multiple lessons per unit.
 Lessons are ideal for use in two 90-minute block sessions a week rather than shorter, more-frequent classes.
 This gives children enough time to get into the activities and think about the concepts.
 Working on this schedule, you should be able to complete one book per year.

 While parents or teachers will need to do some lesson preparation, it is minimal for the first two books and very manageable for the rest.
 Lessons are laid out so clearly that these courses should be very easy to use.
 There are numerous activity pages within each book that you are welcome to reproduce or print for your family from either CD-ROMs or downloadable files.
 Students should each maintain a three-ring binder in which they keep all of their science work.

 At the back of each book are answer keys plus lengthy lists of recommended resource such as books, DVDs, computer games, and kits that you might use to supplement your studies or challenge older students.
 You don’t have to use other resource books, but each study will be much richer for students if you use some of the colorful picture books available on the different science topics.
 Since the Christian Kids Explore books are printed only in black-and-white, this might be especially important for some learners.

-All of these courses include learning activities that help meet the needs of different learning styles—hands-on activities for Wiggly Willys, interaction for Sociable Sues, predictable vocabulary study and testing for Perfect Paulas, and independent reading for those who prefer to work on their own.
+All of these courses include learning activities that help meet the needs of different learning styles—hands-on activities for wiggly children, interaction for the sociable child, predictable vocabulary study and testing for those who like structure and consistency, and independent reading for those who prefer to work on their own.